arun1104/Heady/README.md

 ## Design and implementation
 Used mongodb-in-memory npm module to store data in memory.
-It is a simple implementation with very few validations.
+It is a simple http nodejs server in express,using hapi/joi for requestbody validation and swagger middleware for routing with very few validations.
-Following things are not taken care of:
-a) Uniqueness while submitting category reponse i.e same user should not submit the category again.
-b) Password encryption at client side and DB side.
-c) Deployment script.
-d) Unit test cases for all files